 Medical evidence indicates chaparral is an anti-inflammatory, and antimicrobial agent, and a possible treatment for asthma.
 Research continues to uncover it's mode of action and other potential therapeutic uses.

 Recently, researchers at Arizona State University found that chaparral demonstrates strong antiviral activity.Tested and Used By Physicians and AthletesLarrea products have been offered to patients by holistic oriented doctors for the great benefits and relief it can bring.
 Also a number of sports teams have utilized larrea as an anti-inflammatory for players.How It WorksThe compounds in larrea tridentata work together in reducing viral, bacterial and yeast problems in three ways.1) Anti-replication -- The replication of viruses is interrupted so new generations are blocked from production.
 Also negative effects of viruses and other invaders are reduced by certain flavonoids naturally in larrea.2) Cellular improvement -- Antioxidants from the larrea plant help cells function better and make them less susceptible to takeover or to the toxic byproducts of bacteria and yeast.
 (Other antioxidant sources are helpful as well.)3) Immune strength -- Other compounds in larrea are stimulants to the immune system functions, improving resistance to invaders.
 Further, some larrea compounds are antiseptic, helping eliminate bacteria and yeast.Larrea may have an advantage over drug therapy for treatment of viruses by inhibiting the viral genes without damaging your living cells.
 Drugs work by interfering with the reproduction of viral DNA, but also inhibit synthesis of your own DNA, which suppresses your immune system.
 Chaparral seems to attack the virus and enforce the immune system with antioxidant flavonoids.Larrea is also reduces inflammation and pain.
 Athletes have been known to use it for this quality.People with cancer also use larrea for the help it provides them.Vitamin C Enhances EffectivenessIt is recommended that vitamin C be taken with larrea for better results.
 Vitamin C has been shown to improve the benefits from larrea.
-The combined antioxidants help prevent free radical damage from invaders and toxins.(NOTE: The patented larrea extract capsules have an appropriate amount of vitamin C in them for this purpose.)How Much & How LongIt would be better to start with just one capsule of larrea for the first day or two to test whether there will be a yeast elimination reaction.
-(See the section above about candida yeast overgrowth.)If there is an active issue to deal with, up to 6 capsules per day can be taken for a while to get a jump on improvement.
+The combined antioxidants help prevent free radical damage from invaders and toxins.(NOTE: The larrea extract capsules are made with an appropriate amount of vitamin C in them for this purpose.)How Much & How LongIt would be better to start with just one capsule of larrea for the first day or two to test whether there will be a cleansing reaction.
+(See the section above about candida yeast overgrowth.)If there is an active issue to deal with, up to 4 capsules per day can be taken for a while to get a jump on improvement.
 Then reduce to 2 capsules per day.There are compounds in larrea that interfere with the replication of viruses earlier in their cycle than antiviral drugs.
 The sooner that replication is interrupted, the less irritation and unpleasantness there may be.There could be a number of viral cells present in the body, some active, some dormant, as well as multiple bacteria and fungi.
 It is wise to take larrea for a few months to help in dealing with all types and phases of various invaders.It is a good idea to keep larrea on hand for use when a cold, flu or infection tries to manifest.As an alternative to the LarreaRx lotion, which is presently unavailable, the larrea powder can be removed from the capsule and moistened to apply topically as a paste, or mixed with coconut oil and cooled to apply as a salve.
 A cotton gauze bandage or clean cloth may be used as a cover for issues on the skin.Concern About The LiverAfter allegations in 1992 of liver toxicity associated with chaparral larrea consumption, manufacturers voluntarily restricted sales until the reports were investigated.
 Following a lengthy review, a panel of medical experts concluded " no clinical data was found . . . to indicate chaparral is inherently a hepatic toxin."
 In late 1994 this report was submitted to the FDA and the product was subsequently given a clean bill of health.After comparing the quantity of chaparral consumed each year to the number of product complaints, industry regulators concluded chaparral does not pose a significant threat to consumer safety.After comparing the quantity of chaparral consumed each year to the number of product complaints, industry regulators concluded chaparral does not pose a significant threat to consumer safety.Nonetheless, the raw unprocessed chaparral larrea has some compounds in it that could accumulate in the body with excessive use, causing the liver to work harder.
 We suggest that every six to eight weeks users take a break of a week or so from consuming the raw larrea.
 It would also be wise to utilize other herbs for cleansing as well as antioxidants and foods that support the liver.The American Herbal Products Association (AHPA), recommends the following statement be put on all chaparral product labels:

 "Seek advice from a health practitioner before use if you have had, or may have had liver disease.
 Discontinue use if nausea, fever, fatigue, or jaundice occurs."